theoneandonlyshadow/CONNECT/README.md

 </p>

  <h4 align="center">
-	🚧  CONNECT is under construction  🚧
-	     some features may not work
+	🚧  CONNECT is under construction and some features may not work   🚧

 </h4>